mewtek/mewtek/README.md

 ``She/They/Any``

-I'm the primary devloper for the [OpenStar](https://github.com/mewtek/OpenStar) project, a project aimed at recreating The Weather Channel's IntelliStar systems using Haxe.
+I'm the primary developer for the [OpenStar](https://github.com/mewtek/OpenStar) project, a project aimed at recreating The Weather Channel's IntelliStar systems using Haxe.
 I also work alot in Source 2 using s&box.

 My primary languages for programming are:
 * Python